Overseas Filipino Workers- How Do They Do It?

 Working Hours?

 I'm getting used to it.
-I work for more than 8 hours if necessary and if manpower needed.
+I work for more than 8 hours if necessary and if manpower is needed.

 But how about the others?